ljtill/bicep-scaffold/README.md

 # Bicep - Scaffold

-Use this template to bootstrap a new repository with ready to use pipelines for deploying Azure services.
+Use this template to bootstrap a new repository with ready to use workflows for deploying Azure services.

 This template includes the integrated GitHub Actions to compile Bicep source, validate templates and deploy.